-With their conceptual trilogy coming to an end, Wardruna are now facing Ragnarok – a reminder that for there to be rebirth, something will first have to perish.
-Einar Selvik speaks of seeking solace in darkness, pondering riddles of the written past.
+With their conceptual trilogy coming to an end, Wardruna now face Ragnarok – a reminder that for there to be rebirth, something will first have to perish.
+Einar Selvik speaks of seeking solace in darkness and pondering riddles of the written past.

-– Starting the “Runaljod” album trilogy, says Einar Selvik, was a lot about sowing seeds and promoting growth.
-I wouldn’t necessarily call it a revival, but it’s about remembering things that still to this day have relevance.
+– Starting the “Runaljod” album trilogy was a lot about sowing seeds and promoting growth.
+I wouldn’t necessarily call it a revival, but it’s about remembering things that are still relevant to this day.

-WARDRUNA’s debut, “Runaljod – Gap Var Ginnunga” from 2009, focused on concepts pertaining to creation and starting anew.
+WARDRUNA’s debut, the 2009 “Runaljod – Gap Var Ginnunga”, focused on concepts pertaining to creation and starting anew.

 – “Runaljod – Yggdrasil” (2013), the second album, is about strengthening roots and cementing the foundations of what I started four years earlier.
 The new record celebrates change, transformation of the seed – the death and rebirth.
 The album is very much about Ragnarok.

-This sacred reciprocity is what the children’s choir on the track “Wunjo” give praise to; gratitude and consideration for those who relinquished their place to leave room for others.
+This sacred reciprocity is what the children’s choir on the track “Wunjo” gives praise to; gratitude and consideration for those who relinquished their place to leave room for others.

 – I feel that we live in an age of change.
-Humans of all epochs have sought to find meaning to their existence, but now it has reached extremes.
-With contemporary society so completely devoid of substance, I believe that people in the West are searching to a greater extent than ever before – they long for nature.
+Humans of all epochs have always sought meaning to their existence but now it’s reached extremes.
+With contemporary society so completely devoid of substance, I believe people in the West are searching to a greater extent than ever before – they long for nature.

-Einar adds that this doesn’t have to be a spiritual pursuit, it might as well be something of historical or cultural orientation.
+Einar adds that it doesn’t have to be a spiritual pursuit but might as well be something of historical or cultural orientation.

 The world according to Einar Selvik is processed through what he describes as a shamanic perspective.

-– It’s an animistic outlook where everything has a… call it a personality, spirit, frequency or even value.
-You can of course apply cosmology to this, but there are no eternal truths etched in stone.
+– It’s an animistic outlook where everything has a… call it personality, spirit, frequency, or even value.
+You can of course apply cosmology to this but there are no eternal truths etched in stone.

-One practical avenue where Einar implements this philosophy is with the very vessels of his nature praise; some of WARDRUNA’s instrumentation he built himself, from both flora and fauna.
+One practical avenue where Einar implements this philosophy lies in the very vessels of his nature praise; some of WARDRUNA’s instrumentation was built by his own hands, drawing from both flora and fauna.
 The skin on his drums, for instance, once adorned a white-tail deer.

 – I feel her presence when we go on stage.
 Whether or not it’s perceived consciously, she’s there – I would’ve felt the difference, I’m one hundred percent sure of it.
 It adds a lot to the entirety, it’s the same with horns; they become living instruments.
 There is definitely life to it.

-How much of the process were you personally involved in?
+How much of this process were you personally involved in?

 – A hunter shot the animal but I handled everything else, skinned the carcass and tanned the hide.
 Building a drum from scratch in the old way is a meticulous and tedious process.
-It’s smelly and you must exert great patience, but at some point you realise that what you’re doing in a sense is bringing the animal back to life, and that is a beautiful thing.
+It’s smelly and you must exert great patience but, at some point, you realise that what you’re doing in a sense is bringing the animal back to life and that’s a beautiful thing.

-Shamans generally don’t bother telling you what lurks in the unknown, nor how you should relate to it; they give you the means of seeing for yourself and make do with what you find as you see fit.
-This is the sort of faith-through-empiricism that appeals to Einar.
+Shamans generally don’t bother explaining what lurks in the unknown, nor how one should relate to it.
+Rather, they provide the means of seeing for oneself and then making do as one sees fit with what whatever’s found.
+This sort of faith-through-empiricism appeals to Einar.

 So you think it’s important to regularly challenge yourself?

 – Yes, constantly.
 I’m not the same as I was ten minutes ago, I’m a different person than I was yesterday.
-If you adopt a present and conscious approach to life, the person you become will be moulded by whatever it experiences.
-I try to always learn, and strive for betterment each and every day.
+Adopt a present and conscious approach to life and the person you become will be moulded by whatever it experiences.
+I try to always learn and strive for betterment each and every day.

 Einar used to be a metal drummer, playing in GORGOROTH at one point.
 As such, I’m curious if he’s ever worked with ritualistic percussion – repetitive simple beats with the intention of inducing a trance state.